 Sam Derby, Director: Authentic representation starts with the team

 As part of our international work, Sam worked on an IGCSE First Language project with a diverse range of authors, editors and reviewers from Malaysia.
 The team needed to ensure everything from texts to artwork were designed for a Malay audience and so ensuring the team were Malay or based in Malaysia was the best way to do that.

 John Deans, Director: Diversity in creative roles would help make school resources more engaging, useful and representative

 John believes that the most urgent thing to address in the educational publishing industry specifically is to make the output more engaging, useful and representative for those kids who have been under-represented.
 By diversifying the perspectives of the people who produce this output – particularly in creative roles – you provide relatable experiences for learners and improve the authentic representation of people from diverse backgrounds.

-Claire Gilbert, Head of Operations: Inclusivity is key to widening access
+Claire Gilbert, Head of People & Operations: Inclusivity is key to widening access

 Claire is committed to widening access to the publishing industry and reflects this in her approach to recruitment.
 That might be through recruiting an apprentice and supporting them to achieve a valuable qualification, committing to developing the skills and knowledge of all staff, or taking steps to remove unconscious bias from the screening process.

 For one active role, Oriel Square has used a blind recruitment process, inspired by the recruitment practice at Koru Kids.
 Rather than requesting a CV, we asked candidates to answer questions that relate to the specific skills needed to do the job well.
 These answers were then judged without any accompanying personal information.
 Claire expects to continue researching and trialling new approaches, so that we can establish the most effective and accessible hiring process.